James Reid (New Zealand musician)

-Biography
+Early and personal life

 Reid was born in Christchurch, New Zealand, on 25 May 1974.
 He has two older sisters and two older brothers, including his brother Donald Reid who is also a musical artist.
 Reid developed an interest in music as early as four years old, learning to play his first song, a rendition of Rhinestone Cowboy.
 He considers his favourite genres to be "pop, rock, indie, and country".

 Reid was sent to a religious boarding school as a child, attending church daily and joining the choir.
 As a teenager he attended Christ's College, then went on to study fine art and film at the University of Canterbury, but postponed his studies to pursue success with The Feelers.

 Reid has stated he suffers from alcoholism and has multiple drink-driving-related convictions related to incidents in 2017 and 2024, prompting him to seek help.
 In 2024, he pleaded guilty to refusing to give a blood sample after allegedly failing to stop for police, who caught him driving over the speed limit on Boxing Day.
 He voluntarily admitted himself to the Nova Trust rehabilitation clinic for three months, and was subsequently sentenced to 12 months supervision and disqualified from driving for one year.